Sir Alfred Biliotti (Biographical details)

 Sir Alfred Biliotti (archaeologist; official; British; Male; 1833 - 1915; active from)

 Also known as

 Biliotti's association with Newton began in the early 1850s.
 He excavated tombs at Kameiros on Rhodes in conjunction with his long-term collaborator the artist Auguste Salzmann (who provided the funds) from 1852.
-Some items were donated or sold to the Museum at this time, but the volume of acquisitions from Biliotti increased considerably from 1860 and especially when Newton became Keeper of Greek and Roman Antiquities at the BM.
+Some items were donated or sold to the Museum at this time, but the volume of acquisitions from Biliotti increased considerably from 1860 and especially when Newton became Keeper of Greek and Roman Antiquities at the BM the following year.
 From 1868, Biliotti excavated at Ialysos and, as with the earlier excavations, gave Newton first refusal on the finds which were generally purchased.
-(Typical of BM policy at the time, very little direct funding was provided in advance of the excavations, so Biliotti and Salzmann bore the financial risk).
+Typical of BM policy at the time, very little direct funding was provided in advance of the excavations, so Biliotti and Salzmann bore the financial risk.
 He also excavated for Newton at Didyma in 1874 and also at Halikarnassos around the same time.
 He likewise excavated while based on Crete, and also acquired antiquities for the BM while serving as Consul in Turkey in the intervening period.